BhaskarSaxena/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game
-Its A FUn Game For Kids
+Its A Fun Game For Kids